daishuanglu/chatgptgames/README.md

 ```
 ## How to play:

+I didn't uploaded the compiled executable because they are too big and won't work on all the OS.

-Compile the main python file with pyinstaller.
+Try compiling the source main python file with pyinstaller yourself so that it works for any OS.
 For example for game 1 run
 ```
 pip install pyinstaller
 pyinstaller fighters.py --onefile --noconsole
 ```
 from your terminal/ CMD.

-Find the executable from ./dist directory.
+Play the executable from ./dist directory.

-I didn't uploaded the compiled executable because they are too big.
+Enjoy,
+Shuanglu